2011 Texas Rangers season: April

 On April 15 the Rangers and pitcher Matt Harrison would tie the MLB record by turning 6 double plays in the game.
-When Lewis returned on April 18, reliver Mark Lowe was optioned to AAA.
+When Lewis returned on April 18, reliever Mark Lowe was optioned to AAA.
 Rule 5 draft pick Mason Tobin would leave the April 19 game with an injury and be placed on the 60-day DL the next day.
 Closer Neftalí Feliz would be sent to the 15-day disabled list with shoulder inflammation on April 23 and Darren O'Day would go on the 60-day DL with a torn labrum in his hip.
 Darren O'Day would also be placed on the 60-day DL on April 27 with a torn labrum in his left hip.